- Terms for bookingH

 - To register and protect your deposit (if applicable)

-- To assist you with a Personal Emergency Evacuation Plan (PEEP) (if applicable)
+- To ensure your room is safe for you and to assist you with a Personal Emergency Evacuation Plan (PEEP) (if applicable)

 - As part of any accident or incident investigation and records involving you